Best Patio Doors for Florida Homes: Impact, Hurricane, and Sliding Doors

 Many Florida homeowners lean toward vinyl patio doors for energy efficiency.
 Vinyl frames often have internal air chambers, don't conduct heat, and resist the warping or corrosion that metal may suffer in humid climates.
 Vinyl is also extremely low-maintenance; it doesn't need painting, sealing, or refinishing.

-For Palm Harbor homeowners near the coast, vinyl's corrosion resistance is a meaningful advantage.
+For Palm Harbor homeowners near the coast, vinyl's corrosion resistance is an advantage.

 Aluminum